• Skip to primary navigation

 • Melt marshmallows, butter, and some colored (red, white, or blue) candy melts together.

-• Adding the candy melts not only adds some color, but it also adds flavor, and structure to the popcorn balls.
+• Adding the candy melts not only adds some color, but also adds flavor, and structure to the popcorn balls.

 • If you want your popcorn balls to be really vibrantly colored, add some food coloring.